reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 build), or link the directory "packages" and file "package.red" to REDUCE.
 Open a directory listing of REDUCE in Emacs (C-x d).

-1. Compile "esl.el" and "boot.el" (B in Emacs dired mode), then load "boot.elc" (L in Emacs dired mode), which loads "esl.elc".
+1. Compile (or recompile if anything has changed) "esl.el", "boot.el" and "eslpretty.el" (B in Emacs dired mode), then load "boot.elc" (L in Emacs dired mode), which loads "esl.elc".

 2. Run M-x STANDARD-LISP